MattKetmo/moquet.net/_posts/2013-12-16-symfonycon-warsaw-2013.markdown

 [Liuggio](https://github.com/liuggio) talked about an important topic on *avoiding the monolithic* using a decoupled, flexible and tailored architecture.
 I just looked over his [website](http://welcometothebundle.com/) and saw several interessing posts.
-He's also author of [Leaphly](http://leaphly.org/), a nice shopping cart for developper.
+He's also author of [Leaphly](http://leaphly.org/), a nice shopping cart for developer.

 The lighting talks session has been closed by the amazing Jeremy Mikola who spoke about… *lights*!